engineer613/file2gpio/README.md

 ### BeagleBone Black
 The BeagleBone Black has two 46 pin headers P8 and P9.
-It has a total of 65 GPIO pins although many of the are multiplexed with other functions and need to be explicitly set to GPIO through it's `sysfs` interface.
+Between these two headers, it has a total of 65 GPIO pins although many of the are multiplexed with other functions and need to be explicitly set to GPIO.
 The board used for this project runs
 Debian Stretch and has the `sysfs` interface to GPIO.

+The pins have an absolute GPIO number (GPIOxx) and also a header-based number (P8xx or P9xx).

+**The pins used for this project are: GPIO_66, GPIO_67, GPIO_68, GPIO_69, GPIO_47, GPIO_46, GPIO_65, GPIO_27 (marked in red in the image below):**

 ![image](https://github.com/user-attachments/assets/75cb21f7-ecd7-46cb-b90f-9695121467db)